joshbooks/painlessly_serde/README.md

 You write your own migrations in a DSL.
 I know, I know.
 But you know why and you know it's the right way to do it.
 Also one class/struct per file.
 Because I said so.
-No nesting classes.
-No.

 How do you handle versioning?